 Can I Feed My Dog Yogurt, Kefir or Fermented Foods?

-While fermented foods are not necessarily toxic to dogs, it is hard to feed them enough to treat an acute GI upset with beneficial bacteria.
+While fermented foods are not necessarily toxic to dogs, it is hard to include enough in a dog’s diet to treat an acute GI upset with beneficial bacteria.

 Fermented foods are natural sources of beneficial bacteria.
 These include yogurt, kefir, Yakult, Kim Chi, and Sauerkraut.